anderson-optimization/firebase-lib/docs/09-altering-non-variable-resource-paths.md

 ```

 To fetch a specific user, a `user-id` can be included in a `get()` call as a
-sub-path that will be appended to the resource path.
+subpath that will be appended to the resource path.
 The new path
 `users/user-id` is generated during the `get()` invocation and will not persist
 beyond that execution.